wncc/WnCC/_soc_projects/23-Varun Patil- InstiApp.md

 * Further ideation

 ### Proposal
 Include your vision and a general idea of how such an app would be useful for students (or anyone else).
 Include your ideas on how this could be further expanded, what possible things could be added etc. Make sure you put in your existing work and why you want to work on this.
-Also state which project you preferentially want to work on, which can be any of *Backend*, *Frontend* or *Full Stack*.
+Also state which section you preferentially want to work on, which can be any of *Backend*, *Frontend* or *Full Stack*.